Life As a Fraud Examiner, Investigator or Analyst

 - Arrest individuals to be charged with fraud.

 - Negotiate with responsible parties to arrange for recovery of losses due to fraud.

-What a Fraud Examiner, Investigator or Analyst Should Know
+What Skills Do You Need to Work as a Fraud Examiner, Investigator or Analyst?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.